EarlLandicho/simple-todo-list/README.md

 ![](todolist_sample.gif)

-This is a very basic todo list I used to practice React JS with Redux.
+This is a very basic todo list in the browser that I used to practice React JS with Redux.
 You can input any item and it will appear as a list.